grandMa5ter/Cyber-Sec-Notes/offensive/README.md

   Then you can the notes inside the folders: `cat ~/results/$IP/report/notes.txt` Full **nmap** report: `cat ~/results/192.168.126.132/scans/_full_tcp_nmap.txt`

 10. It also runs the Enum4Linux scan upon detecting the operating system like Linux.
 The result for this scan is located at the following location: `results/<targetname>/scans/enum4linux.txt`

+### Autorecon Version 2

+Autorecon v2 allows you to develop plugins for scanning.
+[There is a python file](/offensive/files/port_scan.py) which is a sample code block for autoreconn scan plugins.
+Or if you fancy to go deeper and add your own services scan, then [this python file](/offensive/files/service_scan.py) gives you a bare metal code to create your own service scan module.
+Then afterwards we should be able to run that with `python3 autorecon.py --plugins-dir $plugindirectory`

 ## Usefull Stuff during CTFs: